 This portrait of Brigadier John Mellsop (1907–1980) has an illegible signature, which was interpreted as ‘Hank M. Antony’, possibly an American name.
-Following the discussion and enquiries of Art UK users, it was found that the portrait was in fact painted by Henk Ngantung, a Dutch painter more formally known as Hendrik Hermanus Joel Ngantung (1921–1991).
+Following the discussion and enquiries of Art UK users, it was found that the portrait was in fact painted by Henk Ngantung, an Indonesian painter more formally known as Hendrik Hermanus Joel Ngantung (1921–1991).

 Using The British Occupation of Indonesia 1945–1946, Art Detective users Andrew Chamberlain, Kieran Owens and Osmond Bullock decided that the Dutch East Indies, specifically Jakarta, was likely where the painting was made.